jeertmans/DiffeRT2d/papers/joss/paper.md

 (for *approximation*) parameter, or via a global config variable.

-\autoref{fig:opt} shows how we used the Adam optimizer [@adam], provided by the Optax library, to sucessfully solve some optimization problem.
+\autoref{fig:opt} shows how we used the Adam optimizer [@adam], provided by the Optax library, to successfully solve some optimization problem.

 ![Illustration of the different iterations converging towards the maximum of the objective function, see [@eertmans2024eucap] for all details.\label{fig:opt}](optimizate_steps.pdf){ width="100%" }